 Many of these items are mass-produced by the millions.
 Because the value of collectibles is largely dependent on how rare an item is, mass-produced commemorative items are not likely to appreciate in value.

 “Collectibles associated with the tragedy of Sept.
-11, 2001, may be selling at a premium right now, but most of these items will not increase in value in the future,” said Michelle L. Corey, BBB President and CEO.
+11, 2001, may be selling at a premium right now, but most of these items will not increase in value in the future,” said Kathy Graham, BBB President and CEO.
 “If you want to show your patriotism by displaying a flag or wearing a lapel pin, that’s one thing.
 But if you think you can make lots of money by buying these items and reselling them, you may be disappointed.”

 If you are interested in buying items to remind you of the Sept.
 11 tragedy, the BBB offers the following advice: